Nexoral/ContainDB/README.md

 - **Isolating Services**: Preventing conflicts between different database versions
 - **Managing Resources**: Making cleanup and maintenance straightforward
 - **Bypassing System Compatibility Issues**: Avoiding the notorious MongoDB "core dumped" errors on Debian systems
+- **Visual Database Management**: Quick setup of GUI tools like RedisInsight for better productivity

 Real-world example: When working on a new microservice project, I can spin up a PostgreSQL instance, link it to pgAdmin, and have a fully functional development environment in less than a minute - all with proper network configuration and persistence.